timdodge54/RoverCapstone/README.md

 * **Team Lead**: Organized team into an agile environment using the project management software Click-Up.

 * **Software and Controls Lead**: Took existing software in ROS and rewrote libraries to better leverage third-party packages and streamline communications.
+Designed and wired electrical system for arm and drive controls.

-* **Co-created Robotic Arm**: assisted in design, analysis, manufacturing and wiring.
+* **Co-created Robotic Arm**: assisted in design, analysis, and wiring.
 Designed control code on Arduinos and in ROS to move arm with game-pad leveraging DC and stepper motor controllers.

 # Overview of Rover